Hiking Tymor Park - panoramic view tree outdoor landscape nature mountain sky autumn plant cloud background lake painting forest surrounded distance

 Trail Network and Terrain

-The extensive trail system winds through distinctly different environments, each offering its own rewards.
+The trail system winds through distinctly different environments, each offering its own rewards.
 The forested sections provide cool shade on hot summer days, with well-established paths that feel soft underfoot thanks to years of accumulated leaf litter.
 These woodland trails are where you're most likely to spot the park's wildlife—white-tailed deer are common, especially in early morning or late afternoon, and the variety of bird species makes this a rewarding destination for anyone interested in nature observation.

 The meadow sections open up entirely different perspectives.
 Here, the trails become more exposed but offer broader views of the surrounding Hudson Valley landscape.
 These open areas are particularly beautiful in late spring when wildflowers bloom, and in fall when the surrounding forest creates a colorful backdrop.
 The elevation changes throughout the park are gradual enough that most hikers can handle them comfortably, but they're significant enough to provide genuine workout value and rewarding viewpoints.